 There was a scene in Lover Come Back in which Rock Hudson and I wake up in bed together in a motel, I in pajama tops, he in the bottoms.
 We have both been put under the spell of intoxicating wafers we had eaten.
 I felt the scene had a vulgar tone to it as it was originally written.
 In the reworking of it, it was established that we have visited a justice of the peace, in our cooky-intoxicated condition, and even though, in the film, Rock is the last man in the world I want to wake up with in a motel bed, and I run out on him, at least we had the blessings of a justice of the peace upon us.
 This is the film that has that wonderful scene at the end, in which Rock learns I am about to have the baby, rushes to the hospital just as I am being carted into the delivery room and marries me in a cart-side ceremony.” – Doris Day, Her Own Story

-Rock Hudson said: “Two people really have to truly like each other, as Doris and I did, for that shines through, the sparkle, the twinkle in the eye as the two people look at each other.
-They, too, both parties have to be strong personalities – very important to comedy.
-God knows that Doris is a strong personality!”
+Rock Hudson said: “Two people have to truly like each other, as Doris and I did, for that to shine through – the sparkle, the twinkle in the eye as they look at one other.
+And they both have to be strong personalities – that’s very important for comedy.
+And God knows that Doris is a strong personality!”